DoD-Platform-One/Harbor/README.md

 ## Non-Goals for the Initial Proof of Concept:
 1. Not going to test Internet Disconnected Deployment
 2. Not going to do a HA Setup

+## Next Steps:
+* Link ADR, Update ADR, discuss with team, starting to realize that docker-compose is probably a better fit for harbor (and it should be able to support both dev (no HA/persisted to disk) and prod (HA and persisted to managed services) deployments with less dependencies/complexity, easier air gap setups, less VMs, and result in a better experience.)